lowet84/docker-ci-demo/README.md

 - OAUTH2_PROXY_COOKIE_DOMAIN, your root domain
 - OAUTH2_PROXY_CLIENT_ID, the Client ID from the instuctions above
 - OAUTH2_PROXY_CLIENT_SECRET, the Client Secret from the instuctions above

+## Other settings
+- SERVER_DOMAIN=your domain
+- SETTINGS_PATH=a path where you want to store all data
+- DRONE_ADMIN=username in gogs for use in drone
+- DOCKER_CONFIG=/root/.docker/config.json

 # Applications
 ## Portainer